BioJulia/BioStructures.jl/docs/src/documentation.md

 ProteinStructure 1EN2.pdb with 1 models, 1 chains (A), 85 residues, 754 atoms
 ```

-Read a mmCIF file instead by replacing `PDB` with `MMCIF`.
+Read a mmCIF/MMTF file instead by replacing `PDB` with `MMCIF`/`MMTF`.
-Various options can be set through optional keyword arguments when parsing PDB/mmCIF files:
+Various options can be set through optional keyword arguments when parsing PDB/mmCIF/MMTF files:

 | Keyword Argument                 | Description                                                                  |
 | :------------------------------- | :--------------------------------------------------------------------------- |